 Image 2.
 Berlian Entertainment plans to hold Drive-In Concert

-Source: (kompas.com, 2020)(Kompas 2020)
+Source: (kompas.com, 2020)

+This is reinforced by data obtained from (Kompas 2020) which says that the audience is only allowed to follow in the car.
+The exception is the audience can get out of the car just to go to the toilets that are already available in every corner of the stage area.
+Different from the usual music events, Danamon New Live Experience presents a higher stage.
+As for audio, the organizers only provide sound via radio frequency.

 The car is sprayed with disinfectant before entering the area, then the maximum height of the car is 2 meters (so as not to cover other cars).
 In addition, the visitors who wants to go to the toilet or calling the committee are required to turn on the hazard lights.